 2.4x

-Apps per place
+Applications per place

-Pastoral care is delivered through a vertical coaching system where older students and younger students are grouped together, fostering a sense of community and peer mentorship.
+Pastoral care is delivered through a vertical coaching system where older students and younger students are grouped together, encouraging a sense of community and peer mentorship.
 Each student has a dedicated Coach who they see daily for check ins on attendance, behaviour, and academic progress.

 The academy places a high premium on mental health and wellbeing, with a dedicated pastoral team that includes non teaching staff available throughout the day.
 The Base provides a quiet space for students who may need additional emotional support or a moment of regulation.
 The latest inspection findings confirm that safeguarding is a strength of the academy, with a culture that encourages students to speak out if they have concerns.